bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * We need to scale the data to a [-1,1] scale, using an encoder and decoder to transform the values both ways
 * Add a lookback transformation that is essentially a moving window of data from past points
   * LSTM models use sequences as inputs that have a shape in 3 dimensions - [batch size, lookback/sequences, num features]
+  * Add lag features from previous timesteps at the current timestep
   * I.e. with a lookback of 10, input might be (2343 timesteps, 10 sequences, 19 features)
+  * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

 Here we can see the LSTM model compared to the training data.
 Values as inputs for the model are standardized, but I scaled them back up for these representations:

 <img width="560" alt="image" src="https://user-images.githubusercontent.com/79114425/208794211-3bc659a8-6447-4674-9a32-304b8a3a298f.png">